OptimalBits/bull/docs/README.md

 Sometimes jobs are more CPU intensive which could lock the Node event loop for too long and Bull could decide the job has been stalled.
 To avoid this situation, it is possible to run the process functions in separate Node processes.
 In this case, the concurrency parameter will decide the maximum number of concurrent processes that are allowed to run.

-We call this kind of processes for "sandboxed" processes, and they also have the property that if the crash they will not affect any other process, and a new process will be spawned automatically to replace it.
+We call these kinds of processes "sandboxed" processes, and they also have the property that if they crash they will not affect any other process, and a new process will be spawned automatically to replace it.